yarimitsu/colony_timelapse/README.md

 ### Model Training Details

-The included YOLO11 weights were trained specifically on **Gull Island Common Murre colony data**:
+The included YOLO11 weights were trained specifically on Common Murre colony data from the Marker Camera on Gull Island:

 - **Training Dataset**: 6,054 hand-labeled images from timelapse cameras
 - **Class Distribution**: